 The Aha!
 Jira integration is two-way, which means information can be updated in either tool.
 Send your planned work to Jira, get notified when the Jira issue's status updates, and use comments to keep each team up to date.

 Before configuring any integration for the first time, it is important to fully understand how to think about integrating Aha! with your development tool.
 Aha! should come first in the process —build out or import your records in Aha!, then send them to Jira.
 You can customize the ways that fields map to each other between the two tools, and even customize whether you want integrated records to update automatically, or only after your review.

 This integration supports sending the following Aha! records to Jira:

 - Releases / Schedules

 Configure the Jira integration

-To set up an integration with Jira, you need to be a product owner in Aha! for the product you wish to integrate.
+To set up an integration with Jira, you need to be a workspace owner in Aha! for the workspace you wish to integrate.
 You will also need to have a Jira account with proper access to create and edit records in Jira for the project you plan to integrate with.

 - Choose Jira in the Integrations 2.0 grouping.

 - Enter a name in the Integration name field, and then click Save and continue.